Shicheng-Guo/HowtoBook/rheumatology/RA/ASA/readme.md

-Genetics of rheumatoid arthritis: 2019 Status
+Genetics of Rheumatoid Arthritis: 2019 Status
 ==========================================================

 * 48    SNPs in Genetic Risk Score in European (non-HLA 48 + HLA)